A local trace formula for the Gan-Gross-Prasad conjecture for unitary groups: the archimedean case: Representations

 Let $\pi$ be an irreducible unitary representation of $G(F)$.
-By Schur lemma $Z(G)(F)$ acts by an unitary character on $\pi$.
-We call it the central character of $\pi$ and we denote it by $\omega_\pi$.
-We say that an irreducible unitary representation $\pi$ is square-integrable if for all $e,e'\in \pi$ the function
+By Schur's lemma $Z(G)(F)$ acts by a unitary character on $\pi$.
+We call it the {\em central character} of $\pi$ and we denote it by $\gls{omegapi}$.
+We say that an irreducible unitary representation $\pi$ is {\em square-integrable} if for all $e,e'\in \pi$ the function

 is square-integrable.
-We will denote by $\Pi_2(G)$ the set of isomorphism classes of square-integrable representations of $G(F)$.
+We will denote by $\gls{Pi2G}$ the set of isomorphism classes of square-integrable representations of $G(F)$.
 Square-integrable representations are obviously preserved by unramified twists.
-We will denote by $\Pi_2(G)/i\mathcal{A}^*_{G,F}$ the set of orbits for this action.
-For $\pi\in \Pi_2(G)$, we define the formal degree $d(\pi)$ of $\pi$ to be the only positive real number such that
+We will denote by $\gls{Pi2GmodA}$ the set of orbits for this action.
+For $\pi\in \Pi_2(G)$, we define the {\em formal degree} $\gls{dpi}$ of $\pi$ to be the only positive real number such that

 for all $e_0,e_0',e_1,e_1'\in \pi$.
-Square-integrable representations are tempered, hence we have an inclusion $\Pi_2(G)\subseteq Temp(G)$.
+Square-integrable representations are tempered, hence we have an inclusion $\Pi_2(G)\subseteq \Temp(G)$.